WathikAhmed/python-image-processing/README.md

 If converting image types, create a new folder and call it "convert".
 This is where you place images into.

 ### main.py
-Processes all image cropping and processing, and outputs to "./Final".
+Runs all image cropping and processing, and outputs to "./Final".

 ### removeDuplicateImages.py
 Loops through "./source" and remove duplicate images.